Anarchy at Samarra

 The Anarchy at Samarra (فوضى سامراء) was a period of extreme internal instability from 861 to 870 in the history of the Abbasid Caliphate, marked by the violent succession of four caliphs, who became puppets in the hands of powerful rival military groups.

 The term derives from the then capital and seat of the caliphal court, Samarra.
-The "anarchy" began in 861, with the murder of Caliph al-Mutawakkil by his Turkish guards.
-His successor, al-Muntasir, ruled for six months before his death, possibly poisoned by the Turkish military chiefs.
+The "anarchy" began in 861, with the murder of Caliph al-Mutawakkil by his Turkic guards.
+His successor, al-Muntasir, ruled for six months before his death, possibly poisoned by the Turkic military chiefs.
 He was succeeded by al-Musta'in.
-Divisions within the Turkish army leadership enabled Musta'in to flee to Baghdad in 865 with the support of some Turkish chiefs (Bugha the Younger and Wasif) and the Police chief and governor of Baghdad Muhammad, but the rest of the Turkish army chose a new caliph in the person of al-Mu'tazz and besieged Baghdad, forcing the city's capitulation in 866.
+Divisions within the Turkic army leadership enabled Musta'in to flee to Baghdad in 865 with the support of some Turkic chiefs (Bugha the Younger and Wasif) and the Police chief and governor of Baghdad Muhammad, but the rest of the Turkish army chose a new caliph in the person of al-Mu'tazz and besieged Baghdad, forcing the city's capitulation in 866.
 Musta'in was exiled and executed.
 Mu'tazz was able and energetic, and he tried to control the military chiefs and exclude the military from the civil administration.
 His policies were resisted, and in July 869 he too was deposed and killed.
-His successor, al-Muhtadi, also tried to reaffirm the Caliph's authority, but he too was killed in June 870.
+His successor, al-Muhtadi, also tried to reaffirm the caliphal authority, but he too was killed in June 870.
 With Muhtadi's death and the ascension of al-Mu'tamid, the Turkish faction around Musa ibn Bugha, closely associated with Mu'tamid's brother and regent al-Muwaffaq, became dominant in the caliphal court, ending the "anarchy".